If you struggle to clean your home, the Japanese cleaning principle of Kiyomeru may be the key

 'The practice of Kiyomeru is deeply embedded in Japanese culture and way of life,' says Azumi.
 'A prime example is the Japanese tea ceremony, Sado (or Chado) 茶道, a profound ritual that emphasizes the experience of oneness and the exchange of pure energy through the making and serving of matcha tea.

 If we approach the task of cleaning our homes every day with this flipped mindset – one of gratitude and thankfulness – we gain a deeper sense of perspective.
-What was once a task we loathed now shifts into focus just how lucky we are to have it.
+What was once a task we loathed now shifts into focus just how lucky we are to have a place to keep clean at all.
 Re-framing the task in this way to remove negative associations can create less friction between a person and cleaning their home.

 It can also help you clean when you're feeling overwhelmed.